JoostVisser/summaries/time-series.md

 - $\beta_2 = 0.45$
 - $\beta_3 = 0.19$

-Futhermore, we get the following values: $AIC$ is the Aki iki index that has some in-built penalty for more complicated formulas.
+Futhermore, we get the following values: $AIC$ is the Akeike index that has some in-built penalty for more complicated formulas.

 Finally, with the forecast, we notice that the confidence band go into the negative numbers, so we can comment on this model.